-If you've signed up to sell at a Christmas craft fair, whether it's a large, juried show, or a small community sale at your local church or school, a few festive additions to your booth are all you really need to get your booth ready for the holiday season.
+If you've signed up to sell your handmade products at a Christmas craft fair, whether it's a large, juried show, or a small, community sale at your local church or school, a few festive additions to your booth are all you really need to get your display ready for the holiday season.

 You might go as far as developing a specific product for holiday sales, or you could simply rework the way you present your existing products to boost holiday sales.

 Here are some festive booths from a few Christmas craft fairs, and a look at how the artists made them a little more Christmassy to suit the season.

 It can be worthwhile to design a product specifically to appeal to holiday shoppers, particularly if you will be participating in a few holiday bazaars (or perhaps just one that is quite lucrative).

 Glass artists, potters, knitters, jewelry designers, or woodworkers could all take this approach to holiday sales.
 Almost any craft medium can be used to create attractive tree ornaments.